jasnbs/Eloquent_JavaScript/Introduction.md

  introduced, the Java language was being heavily marketed and was gaining popularity.
 Someone thought it was a good idea to try to ride along on this success.
 Now we are stuck with the name.
+  It would accept almost anything I typed but interpret it in a way that was completely different from what I meant.
+This had a lot to do with the fact that I did not have a clue what I was doing, of course, but there is a real issue here: JavaScript is ridiculously liberal in what it allows.
+The idea behind this design was that it would make programming in JavaScript easier for beginners.